-People often say, "I'm taking this all the way to the Supreme Court," but that's not technically possible The Supreme Court's jurisdiction is more limited than you might think.
-It's charged by the U.S. Constitution with performing judicial reviews of specific cases that have already been decided in other courts.
+People often say, "I'm taking this all the way to the Supreme Court," but that's not technically possible, as the Supreme Court's jurisdiction is more limited than you might think.
+It's charged by the U.S. Constitution by performing judicial reviews of specific cases that have already been decided in other courts.

 Some other types of jurisdiction include appellate jurisdiction and concurrent jurisdiction.
 Appellate jurisdiction refers to the power of a court to hear an appeal and to revise, overturn, or uphold a previous court's decision.
 The Supreme Court is the final appellant court in the appeals process.